 On December 16, 2009, the President signed the Consolidated Appropriations Act, 2010 (Pub L. 111-117).
-This legislation included an appropriation of \$50 million for an Energy Innovation Fund to catalyze innovations in the residential energy efficiency sector that have promise of replicability and to help create a standardized home energy efficient retrofit market.
+This legislation included an appropriation of \$50 million, to remain available until September 30, 2013, for an Energy Innovation Fund to catalyze innovations in the residential energy efficiency sector that have promise of replicability and to help create a standardized home energy efficient retrofit market.
 Of this amount, Congress directed that \$25 million shall be for the Multifamily Energy Pilot Program (the Program), directed at the multifamily housing market.
-This Program will support innovations in financing and conducting applied research to address primary barriers to the retrofitting of certain multifamily residential properties to be more energy efficient on a cost effective basis.
+This goal of the program was to support innovations in financing and conducting applied research to address primary barriers to the retrofitting of certain multifamily residential properties to be more energy efficient on a cost effective basis.